 Words matter, especially in job descriptions.
 And exclusionary words keep diverse talent from applying.
-Finding these words on your own is tricky (and time-consuming).
+Finding these words on your own is tricky and it can also take up a lot of time.
+So, how do you resolve this?

 One of the best ways to do it is by using a job description bias tool.
 Here are 4 tools to save you time (and remove the human error element):